yutian929/OnlineAnySeg/README.md

          ├── mask_color         # segmented 2D masks of each frame (only for visualization)
          └── mask_embeddings    # extracted CLIP features of the 2D masks
 ```
-For other datasets or customized sequences, you can adjust the command-line arguments accordingly.
-As long as the segmentation results follow the directory structure shown above, the subsequent steps should work seamlessly.
+As long as the segmentation results follow the directory structure above, the following steps will work seamlessly for any dataset.

 (Step 2) process the RGB-D sequence:
 ```
 # python main.py -c <config_file> --seq_name <scene_id> -d <sequence_dir> -i <seg_sequence_dir>
 ```

-For example, if the given sequence is "scene0011_00" in ScanNet, the running command to run is:
+For example, if the given sequence is "scene0011_00" in ScanNet dataset, the running command to run is:
 ```
 # python main.py -c config/scannet_cropformer.yaml --seq_name scene0011_00 \
     -d ./data/scannet/scene0011_00/frames \